Top Real Estate Agents in Clarence, New York

 Clarence Real Estate Market Intelligence

 Clarence is a town in New York's Erie County, offering a suburban setting with a strong emphasis on homeownership.
-The local housing market is characterized by a median home value of $301,800, with the average home providing 1,675 square feet of living space.
-This aligns with a community where the homeownership rate is a substantial 79.3%, supported by a median household income of $91,927.
-For renters, who make up 20.7% of occupied units, the median gross rent is reported at $927 per month.
-The market data indicates a stable residential environment with a clear majority of owner-occupied homes.
-The provided financial metrics show no recent mortgage originations reported under common loan types such as VA, Conventional, or FHA for the tracked period, suggesting a potential focus on existing homeowners or alternative financing.
-The primary area is served by the ZIP code 14031.
+The local housing market is characterized by a median home value of $301,800, with the average home providing a spacious 1,675 square feet of living area.
+This aligns with a community where the homeownership rate is a substantial 79.3%, indicating a predominantly owner-occupied landscape.
+The financial profile of residents supports this stable housing environment, with a median household income of $91,927.
+For the rental segment, which comprises 20.7% of occupied housing units, the median gross rent is reported at $927 per month.
+The town's primary postal code is 14031, which serves as the central area for the community's residential activity.
 Top10Lists.us publishes verified neighborhood-level data for 1 neighborhoods in Clarence.

 Market MetricValue